talon-one/talon_one.rb/docs/ManagementApi.md

   page_size: 1000, # Integer | The number of items in the response.
   skip: 56, # Integer | The number of items to skip when paging through large result sets.
   sort: 'sort_example', # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
-  name: 'name_example', # String | Only return reports matching the customer name
+  name: 'name_example', # String | Only return reports matching the customer name.
   integration_id: 'integration_id_example', # String | Filter results performing an exact matching against the profile integration identifier.
-  campaign_name: 'campaign_name_example', # String | Only return reports matching the campaignName
+  campaign_name: 'campaign_name_example', # String | Only return reports matching the campaign name.
-  advocate_name: 'advocate_name_example' # String | Only return reports matching the current customer referrer name }
+  advocate_name: 'advocate_name_example' # String | Only return reports matching the current customer referrer name.
+}

 begin